Wilsontown Ironworks: The Wilson brothers

 The works were founded by the brothers Robert, John and William Wilson in 1779, but they were not a united family, being beset by quarrels and litigation.
 Moreover the venture had inherent difficulties.
-The site was a long way from the nearest port; in the pre-railway age, it meant that iron had to be carried by horse and cart over long distances along poor roads.
+The site was a long way from the nearest port; in the pre-railway age, this meant that iron had to be carried by horse and cart over long distances along poor roads.
 There was not an adequate supply of coking coal.
 But the fundamental point was that the Wilsons operated without adequate capital reserves.

 Nevertheless, the works had two blast furnaces, and in 1790s a forge was added.
 By 1804 there was a rolling mill.
 Donnachie and Butt, scholars who studied the Wilson litigation records, also found thatThere were ten "fineries" for the production of "blooms," kilns for calcining iron and limestone, coke ovens, a foundry with air furnaces and cupolas.
 Extensive wagon-ways ran along a high causeway which circumnavigated the furnaces and connected the works with the limestone, ironstone, and coal workings.
 Mineral wagon-ways were also built underground to facilitate haulage in the coal mines.
 There was a lime kiln, a brick-mill, banks of coke, coal, and ironstone, a wright's shop, engine houses for several blowing engines-at first Newcomen-type, but later replaced by more up-to-date Boulton and Watts.
 By 1808, 450 houses for workers had been built; there was a bakery, a company store, a school for the children.
 By 1812 there were nearly 2,000 people in Wilsontown.

 The operation could not be made to pay, and could not be sold as a going concern either.
 By 1812 both furnaces had been extinguished and the site lay idle until 1821.
 It was sold for a modest sum to William Dixon of Govan Colliery and Calder Ironworks.